leofabri/hassio_appliance-status-monitor/README.md

 </p>

 Here's the automation I made to control the status of the most power-hungry appliances in my house.
-I like to think that I can automate my machines, even without wasting money to buy them new.
-So, I'm offering a cheap and simple solution that just works.
+I like to think that I can automate my machines without wasting money to buy them new.
+Here I'm offering a cheap and simple solution that just works.

-I use this for my dishwasher and washing machine, and I must say that the results have been great!
+I use this for my dishwasher and washing machine, and so far the results have been great!
 My family ❤️s it!
 Even if they don't really get what's the fuss about this intricate thing.

 I'm sharing this with everyone, hoping that you'll find it useful.

-Interested?
-Let's dive in!
 ## 📋 Features

-It's a summary folks, there's more inside.
+For the record: there is more inside.
+Anyways, here's a summary:

 *   **Set your own custom actions** for each of the following states:
     *   On Start